 “It takes about 14-days to achieve maximum adaptations, but you can achieve a lot, 60-70 per cent in the first five days,” says Blow.

 So if you’re planning on racing or completing an event somewhere hot, try to get there early to do a few training rides to help you acclimatise.

-Stretching and fighting fatigue to beat cramp
+Stretching and fighting fatigue to beat cramp when cycling

 Fuelling and hydration are just one piece of the puzzle.
 And they might not even feature in your own personal puzzle.

 Multiple studies have shown there to be no link between salt lost in sweat and the frequency of cramps (though the anecdotal evidence is strong), so scientists have looked for other causes.
 Namely: muscle fatigue.

 Let’s run through some brain-numbingly confusing science very quickly.
 The Golgi tendon organs (GTO) are located in your skeletal muscles.